 - Guide to add Viewed Product tracking for WooCommerce stores here.

 - Guide to add Viewed Product tracking for other platforms, or custom cart, here.

 Viewed Product tracking is most often leveraged to trigger a browse abandonment flow.

 After adding the relevant code snippets to your site, you can test that tracking is set up properly by following these steps:

 - Add the following to the end of your store url, email@example.com with your email address:

 - After your reload the page, search in Klaviyo for your email address

-Overtime, to see a live feed of all tracked activity for the Active on Site or Viewed Product metric, you can navigate to the Activity Feed tab of your Dashboard.
+Over time, to see a live feed of all tracked activity for the Active on Site and Viewed Product metrics, you can navigate to the Activity Feed tab of your dashboard.
 Here, you can filter for the metric of your choice: